aiven/aiven-docs/docs/products/flink/howto/connect-bigquery.md

 To be able to sink data from Aiven for Apache Flink to Google BigQuery, you need to perform the following steps in the GCP console:

--   Create a new [Google service account and generate a JSON service key](https://cloud.google.com/docs/authentication/client-libraries).
+-   Create a [Google service account and generate a JSON service key](https://cloud.google.com/docs/authentication/client-libraries).
 -   Verify that BigQuery API is enabled.
--   Create a new BigQuery dataset or define an existing one where the data is going to be stored.
+-   Create a BigQuery dataset or define an existing one where the data is going to be stored.
 -   Grant [dataset access to the service account](https://cloud.google.com/bigquery/docs/control-access-to-resources-iam).